Understanding Product Mix

 Example:

-- A CRM software company integrating AI-powered automation to enhance its email marketing tools, keeping up with the latest tech trends.
+- A CRM software company is integrating AI-powered automation to enhance its email marketing tools and stay up to date with the latest tech trends.

 Benefits:

-Filling means adding new products within an existing line to address gaps and cater to specific customer needs.
-It allows businesses to offer a more comprehensive range of products within a category.
+Filling is the process by which a firm incorporates new products into an existing line to fill gaps and fulfill specific customer needs.
+This allows them to provide more products under the same category.

 Example: